President: Ken Tatami

 Secretary/Treasurer: Mayo Ryan

-Mayo Ryan is a fourth-generation farmer in Fresno and works as a field representative in pistachio grower relations for Paramount Farms.
-Ryanís great-grandfather began farming cotton on Kearney Boulevard in 1919.
+Mayo Ryan is a fourth-generation farmer in Fresno and is the Vice President of Field Operations at Turkhan Foods, Inc. Ryanís great-grandfather began farming cotton on Kearney Boulevard in 1919.
 His grandfather and father followed in his footsteps.
 While Ryan was attending college, his father sold the familyís property, which gave him the opportunity to seek other positions in the industry.

 Since 2010, Ryan has been a member of the FCFB Board of Directors and served as the almond and nuts commodity chairman.
 He graduated from Santa Clara University with a bachelorís degree in political science.
 In 1990, he received his MBA in agribusiness, also from Santa Clara University.
 After graduating, he worked as a wine grape grower, a chief financial officer for an almond processing plant, an agriculture financial consultant and served as the chairman for the California Wheat Commission, representing Fresno County.